Trenrod/UnityAndroidTTSPlugin/doc/create_android_module_for_unity_6.md

 - Open Terminal (`Alt+F12`)
 - Test if build is working type: `.\gradlew build -x test` to run build without tests.
 - Test if module can be created type: `.\gradlew assembleDebug`
-- Check if `AndroidTSSPlugin-debug.aar` has been created
+- Check if `AndroidTTSPlugin-debug.aar` has been created
   - Still in terminal execute `explorer .`
-  - Goto `AndroidTSSPlugin\build\outputs\aar` look for `AndroidTSSPlugin-debug.aar`
+  - Goto `AndroidTTSPlugin\build\outputs\aar` look for `AndroidTTSPlugin-debug.aar`

 ## Implement a TTS Module

-We will create a Class called `AndroidTTSPlugin` inside AndroidTSSPlugin which offers a function `readText`.
+We will create a Class called `AndroidTTSPlugin` inside AndroidTTSPlugin which offers a function `readText`.

+- As requested in the [API reference TextToSpeech](https://developer.android.com/reference/kotlin/android/speech/tts/TextToSpeech) declare `android.speech.tts.TextToSpeech.Engine#INTENT_ACTION_TTS_SERVICE` in the queries element of `UnityAndroidTTSPlugin\UnityPlugin\AndroidTTSPlugin\src\main\AndroidManifest.xml`.
+- The result should look like this file: [AndroidManifest.xml](../UnityPlugin/AndroidTTSPlugin/src/main/AndroidManifest.xml)
+- Create class to use TTS. `Right-Click` on `AndroidTTSPlugin -> kotlin+java -> com.trenrod.unity.androidttsplugin` on the left side file explorer view.
+Then `New` -> `Kotlin class/file`.
+- In `New Kotlin Class/File`.
+Select `Class` and name it `TTSPlugin`.
+- Checkout the detailed comments in [TTSPlugin](../UnityPlugin/AndroidTTSPlugin/src/main/java/com/trenrod/unity/androidttsplugin/TTSPlugin.kt) about the implementation.

 ## Test Unity Android TTS Module

 We will adjust the initial `Empty View Actity` to use our created Module to test it.

+TODO